 These results of applying Flomax in the treatment of kidney stones may even lead to an estimated reduction of 29% in frequency of visits to the emergency department and a 24% reduction in healthcare expenses (12).

 The 2016 American Urological Association guidelines for the management of stones indicates that alpha-blockers may be beneficial for stones that are less than 10mm.
 However, research is not conclusive on the use of tamsulosin in the treatment of kidney stones.

-Recent research published in the Journal of the American Medical Association concluded that tamsulosin was not effective in increasing the passage time for stones less than 9mm when compared with placebo.
+Recent research in the Journal of the American Medical Association concludes that tamsulosin was not effective in increasing the passage time for stones less than 9mm when compared with placebo.

 Side effects of Flomax

-Tamsulosin belongs to a family of drugs with specific affinity for alpha-adrenergic receptors, more specifically, the alpha 1 A and D sub-class.
+Tamsulosin belongs to a family of drugs with a specific affinity for alpha-adrenergic receptors.
+More specifically, the alpha 1 A and D sub-class.

 The known side effects reported so far dizziness and headaches.
 For the treatment of benign prostatic hyperplasia, further reported side effects include decreased ejaculation, blurred vision, and priapism.

 There are plenty of therapeutic strategies for kidney stones.
 And there are both pharmacological and surgical options to choose from.
 However, this depends on the size and location of the calculi (3).